0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 Here's a simple rocket.rs demo of shuttle persist.

-The persist struct that is passed in inside our MyState wrapper can load and save ANY serde serialisable struct.
+The persist struct that is passed in inside our MyState wrapper can load and save ANY serde serialisable struct trasparently.

 This is a genius simple persistance option for when managing a database is overkill.